A few days ago my phone stopped working properly. It was nearly four years old, so I guess it was bound to happen.

 The reason I’m recommending Maps.me over Google Maps (which I also use frequently) is because it works even without cellular or internet service.
 You can also download entire city maps for a destination you are about to visit ahead of time, so once you arrive you can get on your way without delay.

-It’s a great app for all travelers because you can easily send a request to taxis in the nearby area and get quotes ahead of time, all without having to worry about language barriers.
-Additionally, you’re less likely to get ripped off (too much) when using Uber.
+Taxi apps are fantastic for all travelers because you can usually send a request to taxis in the nearby area and get quotes ahead of time, all without having to worry about language barriers.
+Additionally, you’re less likely to get ripped off (too much) when using them.

-I especially like Uber as a female traveler because of its tracking function.
+I especially like taxi apps as a female traveler because of the tracking function they usually have.
 It makes me feel a little more safe when getting in the car with a driver after a late night out.

 Unfortunately Tourlina is only available to those with iPhones, so I haven’t been able to try it out.
 However, it sounds like a great app for female travelers so I was inclined include it in this list.